Section A. General Information and Statutes

 - If name, date of birth and social security number match, this is considered “a match” – do not process license.

-- If name and date of birth match, but not social security number, and the name is a very common name , the height and weight and eye color do not match, this is considered a "no match" - license may be processed.
+- If name and date of birth match, but not social security number, and the name is a very common name, and the height, weight and eye color do not match, this is considered a “no match” – license may be processed.

 - If name matches, but not date of birth or social security number, this is considered “no match” – license may be processed.

-For more about the PDPS query responses and actions, please refer to Chapter 12: PDPS (Problem Driver Pointer System).
+For more about the PDPS query responses and actions, please refer to Chapter 12: Problem Driver Pointer System (PDPS).

 Note: Sometimes it is a judgment call.
 We need to be reasonable, yet we must comply with federal law and be careful not to license someone who is not eligible to be licensed.

-If the driver is an existing CDL holder CDLIS should return a hit, showing at least his current license.
-If CDLIS comes up with 0 for an existing CDL holder, contact the CDL unit at (505) 827-1036 before issuing the license.
-The CDL unit can quickly check to see why the license is not coming up as a hit.
+If the driver is an existing CDL holder, and has an invalid status, the CDLIS response should return as Failed CDL Check, showing at least his current license.
+Select “Send to CDL Unit for Override.”
+Call the CDL Unit at (505) 827-1036 and provide the driver’s license number for review of the failed CDLIS response.
+The CDL unit can quickly review to see why the license failed the CDLIS check.
 This is a very important step to ensure that the driver is not holding a fraudulent license.

 If the vehicle the driver will be driving has air brakes then he must take and pass the air brake written test and take the skills test in a vehicle with air brakes.
-If none of the vehicles he will drive are equipped with air brakes then the license will carry the "L" restriction.
-Also, if the applicant does not take his road skill test in a vehicle equipped with air brakes then the license will carry the "L" restriction.
-The "L" restriction can only be removed when the driver passes a road skill test, given by a CDL examiner, in a commercial vehicle equipped with air brakes.
-When the driver brings back a passed road skill test then the airbrake restriction can be removed.
-The applicant must pay the renewal fee when removing the "L" restriction.
+If the applicant does not take his road skills test in a vehicle equipped with full air brakes then the license will carry the “L” restriction.
+The “L” restriction can only be removed when the driver passes a road skills test, given by a CDL examiner, in a commercial vehicle equipped with air brakes.
+The driver must apply for a CLP first, and then take the CDL skills test in a vehicle equipped with full air brakes.
+The applicant must pay for a new issuance when removing the “L” restriction.

 All CDL knowledge tests are administered on the kiosk machine.
 The driver’s scores can be accessed through the kiosk by any MVD office.